Meonako/png-metadata/README.md

 # Issues

 - Twitter images (`pbs.twimg.com`)
-  > I don't have plan to support that because I don't know how to make a request to it
+  > I don't have plan to support this because I don't know how to make a request to it
   but I found the `x-cache` header so it might required additional lib as it may has to do with HTTP caching
   AND I DON'T WANT THAT

-# TODO

-- GUI version maybe?

 # Credits
   - [png](https://github.com/image-rs/image-png) - Licensed under either of